Morwenn/poplar-heap/README.md

 * Showing that operations used in poplar sort can be decoupled
 * Providing a proof-of-concept implementation

+*Note: while I didn't about it when I create that project, what I describe here as a poplar heap has apparently already been described as a [post-order heap](https://people.csail.mit.edu/nickh/Publications/PostOrderHeap/FUN_abstract.html) by Nicholas J. A. Harvey & Kevin C. Zatloukal.
+The space & time complexities described in their paper match the ones I expect from the final algorithms in this repository, but they still bear a difference: their post-order heap requires to store two additional integers to represent the state of the heap, while the algorithms I present here only need to know the size of the array used to store the poplar heap.
+On the other hand, they provide formal proofs to demonstrate the complexity of the different operations of a post-order heap while I'm unable to craft such proofs for the poplar heap (or in general, I don't know how to write proofs).*

 # The heap algorithms

 The following functions are provided by the poplar-heap library: